OAPY SMITH IN CALIFORNIA

-This is part #10 - page 10, dated 1882.
-This is a continuation of deciphering Soapy Smith's "star" notebook from the Geri Murphy's collection.
+This is page 14, dated 1882, the continuation of deciphering Soapy Smith's "star" notebook from the Geri Murphy's collection.
 A complete introduction to this notebook can be seen on page 1.
+Page 14 is a continuation from page 11, 12 and 13, concluding on page 14, which is what we are visiting today.

 The notebook(s) are in Soapy's handwriting, and often times pretty hard to decipher.
 A large part of this series of posts is to transcribe the pages, one-at-a-time, and receive help from readers on identifying words I am having trouble with, as well as correcting any of my deciphered words.
 My long time friend, and publisher, Art Petersen, has been a great help in deciphering and adding additional information.